 Interlibrary Loan is the resource sharing/document delivery service that supplies library materials not owned by Carpenter Library to UNF library users.
 Reciprocally, this service supplies books and photocopies to other libraries for the use of their patrons.

 ILL accepts orders for a variety of materials such as books, articles, maps, government documents, etc. The following materials are typically not available for borrowing: whole volumes of periodicals, reference books, computer programs, pre-1800 imprints, rare books, popular videos, manuscripts, and genealogical materials.
-Many libraries also have lending restrictions or prohibitions on videotapes, media materials, compact discs, dissertations/theses and other expensive, fragile, or unique items.
+Some libraries may have lending restrictions or prohibitions on videotapes, media materials, compact discs, dissertations/theses and other expensive, fragile, or unique items.

 Interlibrary Loan photocopy requests must comply with copyright law and subsequent guidelines for reproducing copyrighted materials.
-For instance, the library can only request five articles from a single journal title if published within the last five years.
-Any additional articles requested from this title must have either permission of the copyright holder, or royalty fees paid.
-If you are requesting a large number of articles from the same journal title, consult with the Interlibrary Loan staff.
-Also consult ILL staff regarding specific costs and the feasibility of receiving the items by your deadline.
+Articles requested may require copyright royalty fees to be paid, especially if you are requesting many articles from the same journal.Consult with the Interlibrary Loan staff regarding specific costs and the feasibility of receiving the items by your deadline.

 Allow a minimum of 10 working days to receive your requested material.